sherine2001/OpenRefine/server/IDEs/eclipse/README.txt

   Launch Files (*.launch)
   -----------------------

-  These are files that help you running Google Refine directly from eclipse without having to execute the shell scripts.
+  These are the files that help you run Google Refine directly from eclipse without having to execute the shell scripts.

   To run, right click on the files directly from Eclipse, then do "Run As -> <name>".